stacklok/codegate/README.md

 ---

-# CodeGate: The Smarter, Safer Way to Develop with your AI Applications
+# CodeGate: The Smarter, Safer Way to Develop AI Applications

 **By [Stacklok](https://stacklok.com)**